 - 1. Identify, develop, and maintain effective partnerships with field agencies and agency field instructors. - 2.
 Facilitate student placement planning and agency interviews and confirm placement assignments. - 3.
-Serve as field liaison for various field sites as needed. - 4.
-Select, train, and supervise field liaisons and/or field faculty liaisons. - 5.
-Maintain efficient reporting systems and records of field practice activities. - 6.
-Confer with the liaison when a student's performance is below expectations and/or when a grade of "No Credit" is anticipated. - 7.
-Participate in the preparation and maintenance of a current field practice manual and other materials which have an educational value for agency field instructors. - 8.
+Select, train, and supervise field liaisons and/or field faculty liaisons. - 4.
+Maintain efficient reporting systems and records of field practice activities. - 5.
+Confer with the liaison when a student's performance is below expectations and/or when a grade of "No Credit" is anticipated. - 6.
+Mediates situations in field, particularly if the student's field placement is at risk of disruption. - 7.
+Participate in the preparation and maintenance of a current field practice manual, forms handouts and other materials which have an educational value for agency field instructors and students. - 8.
 Develop and deliver certification training program for agency field instructors and other training as needed. - 9.
 Provide an orientation to field education for all incoming students. - 10.
 Plan, deliver or coordinate personal safety training for students. - 11.
-Coordinate and/or deliver the field seminar for generalist students. - 12.
-Assign student grades upon review of student competency evaluations and with recommendation from the field liaison.
+Coordinate and/or deliver field seminar. - 12.
+Assign student grades upon review of student competency evaluations and with recommendation from the field liaison. - 13.
+Serve as field liaison, offsite field instructor or supplemental supervisor for various field sites due to special circumstances if needed.

-3.4 UTCSW Field Faculty Liaison (FFL) for Generalist Students
+3.4 UTCSW Field Faculty Liaison (FFL) for generalist students

 The Field Faculty Liaison fulfills the dual roles of 1) field liaison and 2) seminar instructor for generalist students.
-The Field Faculty Liaison role includes support of the student and agency field instructor to enhance the student's field learning experience and monitoring of the student's placement to ensure compliance with UTCSW field policies.
-The seminar instructor role includes developing and implementing a process-oriented online field seminar to enable students to make deeper connections between field competencies and learning experiences and to process their field experiences.
+The Field Faculty Liaison role includes supporting the student and agency field instructor to enhance the student's field learning experience and monitoring of the student's placement to ensure compliance with UTCSW field policies.
+The seminar instructor role includes developing and implementing a process-oriented field seminar to enable students to make deeper connections between field competencies and learning experiences and to process their field experiences.
 This position reports to the UT field coordinator for the assigned program and campus.